dylanpieper/DiAGrammy/README.md

 ## Development goals
 - Event handler for missing or bad API key 🔑
 - Toggle "edit" and prompt will format/stylize/color current diagram ✍️
-- Settings panel with inputs for model selection, temperature, and max toxens. 🕹️
+- Settings panel with inputs for model selection, temperature, and max toxens 🕹️
 - Setting panel with inputs for modifying system prompts in the app 🛠
 - Optimize diagram to fit on mobile 📲
 - [✅] Save as PNG (3/24/2023)